My soft sell approach sabotages me whenever prospective customers ask me, “Do you make websites?”

 First, you may have technical flaws or security issues that require you to build a new website.
 None of this is visible but, it’s seriously important.
 If you’ve been hacked, or faced an attempted hack, you may want to work with someone who can build you a more secure website.
 Similarly, you may have a website that is incompatible with other software needs.
-These are business specific and very important.
-If your website doesn’t coordinate with your business activities, such as sales, leads or other functions, then you may need to rebuild.
+These are business-specific and very important.
+If your website doesn’t coordinate with your business activities, such as sales, leads, or other functions, then you may need to rebuild.

-Second, if you have exhausted the options with your platform.
+Second, you may have exhausted the options with your platform.
 If you can’t make the edits you want in timely manner, then you might want to build a new website that gives you more control.

 Finally, if you have a bad relationship with the original builder, you may want to do a rebuild.
 Unfortunately, some agencies trap you in contracts and hosting relationships that gives them complete control over your website to force you to keep using them.
 Some of them even refuse to give you access for updates so that they can charge you for more services.

 This isn’t common but it happens.
 If you aren’t allowed to update your website without a vendor’s permission, you may need to walk away from the bad business relationship and make a new site.